Armored Vehicles

 Developed from

-BTR-MD Rakushka and BMD-4M airborne vehicle family
+BTR-MD Rakushka and BMD-4M airborne vehicle chassis/common components

 Specifications